Salomon Schweigger: Biography

 He left Constantinople in 1581 and traveled to Egypt and Jerusalem, where he quoted Adam Reusner.
 Visiting Ramla, he commented on the Jewish populations in the city.
 In Egypt, he traveled with Gerlach and David Chytraeus.
 He also visited Damascus before returning to Germany via Crete and Venice.
 On returning to Germany, Schweigger served as pastor in the town of Grötzingen from 1581–1589.
 In 1589, Heinrich Hermann Baron Schutzbar von Milchling, appointed Schweigger to be patron of the parish of Wilhermsdorf in Middle Franconia.
 The City of Nuremberg called him in 1605 to serve at the Frauenkirche where he worked for 17 years.

 His account of his years spent in the Balkans, Turkey and the Middle East would later gain fame in his "Ein newe Reiss Beschreibung aus Teutschland Nach Constantinopel und Jerusalem", published in 1608.
 Several of his sketches appeared centuries later in Kiril Petkov's 1997 book Infidels, Turks, and Women: The South Slavs in the German Mind, ca. 1400-1600.
 In 1616, he published "The Turkish Alcoran, religion, and superstition".
 Solomon is also the author of the first German version of the Qur'an.
 In the Ottoman Empire, Schweigger found an Italian translation of the Qur'an, which was known among Christians living there to a certain extent.
-Schweigger translated from the Italian but published it only after his return to Nuremberg (1616, 2nd edition 1623, further editions without naming 1659; 1664).
+Schweigger translated from the Italian but published it only after his return to Nuremberg (1616, 2nd ed., 1623, further editions without naming 1659; 1664).
 He translated from a first Italian version of 1547 by Andrea Arrivabene, itself based on translation from Latin by Robert of Ketton in the 12th century.
 It is surprising that Schweigger did not resort to the Latin text.
 Schweigger's German translation of the Italian translation of the Latin translation of the Arabic Koran was in turn translated into Dutch in 1641 and printed in Hamburg.